 These components are often subtle, and have some overlap between them.
 Take a moment to reflect on how you can apply these marketing mechanisms to your Side Hustle:

 Think of walking into an Apple Store versus when you go in a RadioShack.

 Reflective Question: What do your clients feel, receive, and talk about when they hire you, that they won’t get somewhere else?

-Correlated Resource: Check out Ramit Sethi’s 4 Ways I Started Believing in Myself, and my conversation with Jessica Lawlor on personal branding.
+Correlated Resource: Check out Ramit Sethi’s 4 Ways I Started Believing in Myself.
 First impressions matter, and your first impression online is often your website design.

 Certain companies make a ton of different items across categories, while others only make one product, period.
 That sliding scale of specialization creates inherent value as well.
 Think Dyson.

 Reflective Question: What do I offer that no one else can?

 When you’ve got something no one else does, price can go up, whether justified or not.
 This also happens when you “belong” to the brand or social group it creates.